Baraboo, Wisconsin

-Baraboo is home to the Circus World Museum, the former headquarters and winter home of the Ringling brothers circus.
+Baraboo is home to the Circus World Museum and the former headquarters and winter home of the Ringling Brothers Circus.
 The Al. Ringling Theatre is an active landmark in the city.
-Baraboo is also near Devil's Lake State Park, and Aldo Leopold's Shack and Farm.
+Baraboo is near Devil's Lake State Park and Aldo Leopold Shack and Farm.
+The Ho-Chunk Nation of Wisconsin has an active cultural and community presence in the Baraboo area.

 History

-Early settlement

 The area around Baraboo was the site of a Kickapoo village as early as 1665.
 The current community was established by Abe Wood in 1838, and was originally known as the village of Adams.
 In 1839 several settlers arrived and started building cabins, and a saw mill.
 In 1846 it became the county seat of Sauk County after a fierce fight with the nearby village of Reedsburg.
 In 1852, the village was renamed "Baraboo", after the nearby river.
 It was incorporated as a village in 1866 and as a city in 1882.

 In the 1860s, the city had surpassed a population of 2,000, and many businesses started to form, including grocery stores, banks, and hotels.
 In 1872, the Chicago and North Western Railway (C&NW) was built.
 Baraboo became home to several saw mills during this time, because of its location near the Baraboo and Wisconsin Rivers.

-Late 1800s to the present

-In 1884, the Ringling Brothers Circus was established in Baraboo.
-Several other circuses came to the city, which gave Baraboo the nickname "Circus City".
+In 1884, the Ringling Brothers Circus was established in Baraboo by circus performers and tourers the Ringling brothers, after they settled in the city in 1875 and performed their first show in Mazomanie, Wisconsin in 1882.
+Several other circuses then came to the city, which earned Baraboo the nickname "Circus City".

-Located south of Baraboo, in the Census-designated place of Bluffview, was the Badger Army Ammunition Plant, which was the largest munitions factory in the world during WWII, when it was known as "Badger Ordnance Works".
+Located south of Baraboo in the Census-designated place of Bluffview, was the Badger Ordnance Works, which was the largest munitions factory in the world during World War II.
 It was later demolished and now the land is a part of the Sauk Prairie Recreation Area.